About Charlotte Moore

 Education & Qualifications

-Logo of Cardiff University with the university name in red text on a white background.
+Cardiff University logo with red text on a white background.

 Logo of the International Coaching Federation with the acronym ICF in stylized blue and yellow letters and the full name below.